MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-sql-tables.md

 * *SqlServerConnectionString* - The connection string to the SQL Server.
 See the supported [SQL authentication methods](../api/connection-strings/sql-authentication-methods.md).

 > [!NOTE]
-> * If the external table is used for [continuous export](data-export/continuous-data-export.md), authentication must be performed either by UserName/Password or Managed Identities.
+> If the external table is used for [continuous export](data-export/continuous-data-export.md), authentication must be performed either by UserName/Password or Managed Identities.
-> * When creating or altering an external table using managed identity authentication, [All Databases admin permission](../management/access-control/role-based-authorization.md) is required.

 > [!WARNING]
 > Connection strings and queries that include confidential information should be obfuscated so that they'll be omitted from any Kusto tracing.
 For more information, see [obfuscated string literals](../query/scalar-data-types/string.md#obfuscated-string-literals).